Azure/azure-openapi-validator/docs/rules.md

 Please refer to [avoid-msdn-references.md](./avoid-msdn-references.md) for details.

-### AvoidNestedProperties

-Consider using x-ms-client-flatten to provide a better end user experience.
-Nested properties can result into bad user experience especially when creating request objects. `x-ms-client-flatten` flattens the model properties so that the users can analyze and set the properties much more easily.
-Overly nested properties (especially required ones) can result into a non optimal user experience.

-Please refer to [avoid-nested-properties.md](./avoid-nested-properties.md) for details.

 ### AzureResourceTagsSchema

 This rule is to check if the tags definition of a resource conforms to the common tags definition.